 Risk Potential Implications Review of Risk and Controls in Place Actions Required Upper Langlee Demolition and New Build Programme.
 Programme of demolition and new build is not met on time and/or within budget.
 Specific concern around timescale required for pre-planning application process.
 Lack of project management capacity and experience within the WH Management Team.
 Lack of interest from suitably experienced contractors to undertake the demolition/new build phases of work.
 Failure to identify site constraints.
 Failure to establish a robust Scheme Appraisal.
 Lack of clarity in the relationship and sequence of appointment between design consultants and engineer.
 Failure to achieve a sufficiently progressed scheme design to allow HARP registration.
 Failure to timeously secure alternative permanent or temporary accommodation for households who need to move as their homes are earmarked for demolition with resultant delay in demolition programme commencing.
 Concern around delay in progressing utilities work required before the procurement of a demolition contractor can be undertaken.
 Business Plan and Asset Management Strategy.
 Financial Plan Appointment of Camerons Architects Appointment of MB Langmuir Hay as Employers Agent.
 Appointment of Wardell Armstrong as Civil and Structural Engineers.
 Appointment of Thomson Gray as Principal Designers.
 Appointment of David Murray as Mechanical and Engineering Consultants.
 Support from Ark Consultancy.
 SBC Strategic Housing Investment Plan.
 Scottish Government Affordable Housing Supply Programme.
 Upper Langlee Development Programme, Action Plan and Cost Plan.
 Regular reporting on progress to the Board.
 New Development Policy approved by Board.
 Design Guide approved by Board.
 Detailed Planning Application approval obtained.
 Building Warrant Stages 1,2 and 3 obtained.
-Continue to consult with the local community when appropriate to do so.
-Updated cost plan and pre-construction programme to be kept under review.
-Procurement exercise to appoint a demolition contractor to be progressed.
-Continue liaison with SBC to meet to ensure planning consent.
-Liaison with Barclays to secure additional finance.
+Phase 1 Demolition Contract completed on time and within budget.
+Tender submissions for Phase 1 New Build returned on 13th Febuary 2023.
+Tenders evaluated and considered non-viable.
+March 2023 - Board approved tendering for a smaller phase.
+Phase 1A of 25 properties through Public Contracts Scotland.
+Tender closing date will be July 2023 and contract award expected to be made in August 2023.
+More homes Scotland continue to be supportive of the project and has confirmed that benchmark grant thresholds will increase in 2023/24.

-Risk Potential Implications Review of Risk and Controls in Place Actions Required Cyber Crime Loss of secure data Loss of access to systems Breach of GDPR Financial loss Damage to reputation Business Recovery & Continuity Plan (Including ICT Disaster Recovery Plan).
+Risk Potential Implications Review of Risk and Controls in Place Actions Required CyberCrime Loss of secure data Loss of access to systems Breach of GDPR Financial loss Damage to reputation Business Recovery & Continuity Plan (Including ICT Disaster Recovery Plan).
 IT Policy.
 Records Retention and Disposal Policy.
 Use of Mobile Phones and Electronic Communications Policy.
 Openness and Confidentiality Policy.
 Fraud Policy.
 GDPR Policy.
 Severe Disruption Policy and Severe Disruption Procedure.
-Security health checks undertaken.
-Latest security patches in place.
+Security Health Checks undertaken Latest security patches in place.
 Virus checkers installed.
 Devices password protected and where possible encrypted.
-GDPR compliance and internal audit.
-IT Backup & Restoration Procedure.
+GDPR compliance and internal audit review agreed.
+IT Backup & Restoration Procedure reviewed.
 All data is backed up on a daily basis.
 Upgraded firewall router installed.
 Sentinel One is being used for endpoint protection.
 Remote access restricted to UK locations.
 Kick ICT have reviewed security settings.
 Cybercrime insurance cover in place.
 Cyber Essentials accreditation gained.
 Two factor authentication in place for staff and Board Members.
+Previously identified problems with Storage Area Network (SAN) hard disks for servers has now been substantially resolved.